jorgenschaefer/elpy/docs/ide.rst

    value).
 Then, no window is needed to display the shell (thereby saving screen real estate), but the outputs can still be seen in the echo area.

-.. option:: elpy-shell-capture-last-multiline-output

-   When a multiple statements are sent to the shell simultaneously (e.g., via :command:`elpy-shell-send-group-and-step`), Elpy by default captures the value of the last Python statement (if is an expression) and shows it in the shell buffer.
-This variable can be used to turn off this behavior (then shell won't show any output, except for single-line statements).

 .. option:: elpy-shell-display-buffer-after-send

    Whether to display the Python shell after sending something to it (default